matahina/transcripts-made-easy/README.md

 `--vocabulary` will add content of file `vocabulary.txt` (one line per word) to prompt as technical words or names specific to your transcription (Whisper, Faster-Whisper, Whisper-Afr and Qwen3 only).

-`--prompt` allows you to add a prompt to help model for transcripting (Whisper, Faster-Whisper, Whisper-Afr and Qwen3 only; only around 150 words for Whipser-like models, only the last ~150 words if too many given).
+`--prompt` allows you to add a prompt to help model for transcription (Whisper, Faster-Whisper, Whisper-Afr and Qwen3 only; only around 150 words for Whisper-like models, only the last ~150 words if too many given).

 `-i` before file to input (`all` and `*` allowed).